MichaelCurrin/themeless-jekyll-quickstart/README.md

 # Static Pages Demo
-> Demo of a static site built using the Jekyll tutorial
+> Barebones demo of a themeless Jekyll static site, based on the Jekyll tutorial

-This project is based on following the [Jekyll Step-by-Step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) and is hosted on Github Pages as a live demo.
+This project is based on following the [Jekyll Step-by-Step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/).
+It can can be used as a template or reference for other projects and is also hosted on Github Pages as a site.

 The contents of this project shows how to work with [Liquid](https://shopify.github.io/liquid/) templating and [Jekyll](https://jekyllrb.com/) (Ruby gem for generating static sites).
 The frontmatter (HTML and markdown content) pages are built with the template engine to produce HTML which is served.
 In this case, the output is kept simple - a few pages, each with a navigation bar that has current page highlighed.